Sarin1998/CAM/README.md

+The original version while trying to install CESM 2.2.2 runs into the error of it using SVN which is not supported anymore instead of git.
+I have just changed the Externals_CAMS.cfg file here and then linked it to the Externals.cfg file in the original CESM model bundle.
+The model runs properly now!!

 # CAM: The Community Atmosphere Model

 ## NOTE: This is **unsupported** development code and is subject to the [CESM developer's agreement](http://www.cgd.ucar.edu/cseg/development-code.html).